SAM Medical positioned for future growth

 "Electronic commerce" is defined as engaging predominantly in transactions via the internet or an internet-based computer platform.
 These transactions can include taking orders, closing sales, making purchases, providing customer service or undertaking other activities that serve the business's overall purpose, even if retail in nature.

-The most significant feature of these designations is that qualifying businesses may receive a credit against the business's annual state income or corporate excise tax liability.
+A significant feature of these designations is that qualifying businesses may receive a credit against the business's annual state income or corporate excise tax liability.

 In an e-commerce enterprise zone, "being engaged in electronic commerce" is itself an eligible activity for property tax abatement.
 In any Oregon enterprise zone, such an operation would likely qualify for the exemption for other reasonsfor example, by satisfying the definition of an eligible administrative or call center.